arekszczerba/prestashop-starwoven/docs/DEVELOPMENT.md

 ### Performance Tips

-- Use `make assets-dev` for development to avoid rebuilding assets
-- Use `make cc` frequently to clear cache during development
 - Use `make test-unit` for faster test runs during development
 - Use `make cs-fixer-dry` to check code style without modifying files
-- For better performance on macOS/Windows, uncomment volume exclusions in `docker-compose.yml`
-- Use `composer run unit-tests` directly for more test options

 ## Troubleshooting